AXS 2X Innovation ETF

 Important Risk Information

 The Fund is not suitable for all investors.
 The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily leveraged (2X) investment results, understand the risks associated with the use of leverage and are willing to monitor their portfolios frequently.
 The Fund is not intended to be used by, and is not appropriate for, investors who do not intend to actively monitor and manage their portfolios.
 For periods longer than a single day, the Fund will lose money if the ARK Innovation ETF’s performance is flat, and it is possible that the Fund will lose money even if the ARK Innovation ETF’s performance increases over a period longer than a single day.
 An investor could lose the full principal value of his/her investment within a single day if the ARK Innovation ETF loses more than 50% in one day.
+The Funds pose risks that are unique and complex.
+The Fund is riskier than alternatives that do not use leverage and the volatility of the underlying security may affect the Fund’s return as much as, or more than, the return of the underlying security.

 The Shares will change in value, and you could lose money by investing in the Fund.
 The Fund may not achieve its investment objective.